skippyr/dragon_byte/README.md

 				<pre><code>cd dragon_byte</code></pre>
 				<li>Execute the wizard script using the <code>create-web-port</code> command.</li>
 				<pre><code>ruby scripts/wizard.rb create-web-port</code></pre>
-				<p>This will create the directory <code>distributions</code> in the root of the repository's directory containing all the required files for your web project:</p>
+				<p>This will create the directory <code>distributions</code> in the repository's root directory containing all the required files for your web project:</p>
 				<ul>
 					<li>Images of the cursor will be under <code>distributions/cursors</code> in PNG format.</li>
 					<li>A stylesheet containing variables will be at <code>distributions/dragon_byte.css</code>.</li>